THE MAKING OF SWALLOWS AND AMAZONS (1974)

 Suspecting Chronic Fatigue Syndrome, Sophie’s doctor at the BBC prescribed an extraordinary treatment: write a diary.
 Although her family, friends, dogs and otters tended to get in the way, she found an old set of watercolours and set out to record her journey back to health.

 This abridged version, with humorous anecdotes and colour illustrations is designed to cheer up those currently in the doldrums of ill health.

 Colour illustrated hardcover

 MERRY CHRISTMAS EVERYONE

 In this collection of short stories and reflections, Sophie Neville questions why the angel of the Lord brought news of the Messiah’s birth to people engaged in caring for very stupid animals.
-She discovered it was outside Bethlehem that shepherds employed by the High Priest reared sheep for sacrifice in Jerusalem.
+She discovered it was outside Bethlehem that shepherds employed by the High Priest had been rearing sheep for sacrifice in Jerusalem.
 They would choose a perfect lamb, wrap it in swaddling bands to keep it clean and lay it in a natural dip in the rock they called ‘Manger’.

 ‘a worthwhile and readable anthology’ – Peter H. Wright